omaroueidat/omaroueidat/README.md

 - 📫 You can reach me through my email: 3omaroueidat4321@gmail.com or my phone number 81935708
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Coding is a super power
-- Project Working On: Big POS System with up to 15 Database Tables.
-000--------- 33% completed
+- Project Working On: Portal Active

 <!---
 omaroueidat/omaroueidat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.